postcss/postcss/README.md

 praised CSS processors available.

 PostCSS can do the same work as preprocessors like Sass, Less, and Stylus.
-But PostCSS is modular, 4-40x faster, and much more powerful.
+But PostCSS is modular, 4-40 times faster, and much more powerful.

 PostCSS itself is very small.
 It includes only a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier.